romegasassine/portfolio-v3/src/content/home.md

-Hi There!

-Currently, Software Developer @ HCLTech
+Thank you for visiting my portfolio!

-Passionate about opportunities to research and build new concepts.
+I am always passionate about opportunities to research and build new concepts.

-Aside from building projects,
-my hobbies include anything sports-related (Go Knicks!), chess, and trying new foods.
+A little about me : I love anything sports-related (Go Knicks!), chess, and trying new foods.